 Down the path from the Tea House is the Rock or Zen Garden.
 Through the garden three elements are featured, earth, plants and water, despite there being no water used in the Zen Garden.
 The large rocks represent islands, with the plants on them representing forests.
 The water is represented by the gravel between the larger rocks, with its pattern forming ocean like waves.
 Gravel is also used because it is easier to maintain and less affected by weather.
 Zen Gardens get their name from their use in Zen Buddhist temples where the priests would use the Garden as a form of meditation.

 The last bridge is the Zig-Zag Bridge.
 This bridge is designed as such to help the viewer focus on different aspects of the garden, with each turn, both ways, providing different perspectives of the garden.
 Sometimes these bridges are designed without railings, to focus the attention of the walker on their current place and time.

 That concludes the self-guided tour, we hope that you are able to come visit us soon to see the Garden for yourself.
-To learn more about the plants featured in the garden, visit our page on the Living Collection.
+To learn more about the plants featured in the garden, download our plant archive on the Living Collection page.